JBetz/reflex-firebase/README.md

 Firebase bindings for `reflex-dom`.
-Useful for rapid prototyping with a cloud-hosted database.
-Originally a proof of concept, the goal is to become production ready, and to utilize the best of Haskell's type system to better manage Firebase's NoSQL document store.
+For now, just a proof of concept and prototyping tool not meant for production use.

 ### Setup
 1. Firebase: [setup instructions](https://firebase.google.com/docs/web/setup)